Colleges by Location

 Student Organizations

-Students interested in music can join the Washington State University band or chorus.
-In case you're interested in acting, there is a drama club you can consider joining.
-Interested in media and communication?
-Washington State University publishes its own newspaper and has its own radio station.
+Those interested in music can join the Washington State University - Pullman band or chorus.
+If you're a fan of the performing arts, there is a drama club you can get involved in.
+For students looking to explore media and communication, Washington State University - Pullman publishes its own newspaper and has its own radio station.

 Student Services

-There is a medical clinic with personal/psychological counseling.
-In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of Washington State University.
+This school has a health clinic with personal/psychological counseling.
+In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of Washington State University - Pullman.

-All in all, campus life at Washington State University is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Washington State University - Pullman is rich and vibrant and provides everything most students need.

 Career Services

-Having career services at a college or university can mean a great deal for your career planning, so find out what you can expect at Washington State University.
+Having career services at a college or university can mean a great deal for your career planning, so find out what you can expect at Washington State University - Pullman.

 Career Counselling

-At Washington State University, there is both group career counseling for all students and individual career counseling for all students.
 There are a library, a job bank, and job fairs.
 Job interviews are also available to students through the career center.
 The career center offers resume preparation and resume referral to employers.
-The school has campus employer recruitment for all the students.
+There is campus employer recruitment for all the students.
 This school offers alumni networking opportunities, which could be excellent for your future career.

 FAQ

-Washington State University is located in Pullman, WA.
+Washington State University - Pullman is located in Pullman, WA.

-Washington State University offers need-based college-administered scholarship and grant aid to international students.
+Washington State University - Pullman offers need-based college-administered scholarship and grant aid to international students.

 Contact Information